Vedang10vs/College-portal/README.md

 # College portal
+ a simple basic college portal
+ MySQL database
- a simple basic college portal  with My SQL database ,used lang. java for backend ,html css and JS for frontend
+ lang. :- java for backend ,html css and JS for frontend please refer to minor.pdf for more details